-- Willow Slough has a Management Plan requirement for Ceriodaphnia toxicity and 11 samples were analyzed for toxicity to this test organism.
-None of the samples were observed to be toxic to Ceriodaphnia. - Ulatis Creek has a Management Plan requirement for Selenastrum toxicity and 11 samples were analyzed for toxicity to this test organism.
-None of the samples were observed to be toxic to Selenastrum.
+- Willow Slough has a Management Plan requirement for Ceriodaphnia toxicity and 10 samples were analyzed for toxicity to this test organism.
+None of the samples were observed to be toxic to Ceriodaphnia. - Ulatis Creek has a Management Plan requirement for Selenastrum toxicity and 10 samples were analyzed for toxicity to this test organism.
+None of the samples were observed to be toxic to Selenastrum. - Two samples were analyzed in 2019 for Hyalella toxicity at Ulatis Creek.
+One of the samples was observed to be toxic to Hyalella and triggered a Management Plan at this site since the exceedance marked the second toxic sediment result within a three-year period.